 The scene which preempted Freddy as the global celebrity he would inevitably become, while giving us the kind of iconic wisecrack that would dominate later instalments, this was a kill of particular significance.
 It was also a quite wonderful exercise in special effects gimmickry, one that set the tone not only for the rest of the movie, but the rest of the series.

-Jennifer is the self-harming type, the kind who struggles to look another human being in the eye, but who also dreams of superstardom.
+Jennifer is the self-harming type, the kind who struggles to look another human beings in the eye.
+She is also a naive young girl who dreams of superstardom.
 This is the kind of emotional imbalance that old pizza face thrives on, and he would answer his victim’s call in a typically elaborate fashion, taking the form of talk show host Dick Cavett and slashing guest Zsa Zsa Gabor mid-rant in a merciful act that would spare us from her tiresome opulence.

 With the ‘Nightmare’ series once again blurring that tenuous line between dreams and reality, Jennifer then approaches the malfunctioning TV set like a lamb to the slaughter, only for mechanical Freddy claws to materialise and grab her as a mould of our killer’s head protrudes from the device.
 ‘Welcome to prime time, bitch!’
-Krueger growls after spearing her through the screen and leaving her body hanging there.
+Krueger growls, after spearing her through the screen and leaving her body hanging.

 2. Grady – A Nightmare on Elm Street 2: Freddy’s Revenge (1985)

 Freddy’s Revenge was a creative nightmare, a movie so inept in understanding Craven’s opus that it almost killed the series while it was still very much in its infancy.
 With the exception of the exemplary Dream Warriors two years later, that may have not been the worst thing in the world, but there are other glimpses of artistry that are perhaps worthy of Krueger’s extended and predominately sub-par canon.